Land of the Rising Sun (role-playing game): Publication history

+In 1977, FGU published the complex fantasy role-playing game Chivalry & Sorcery, noted for both its realism and unwieldy rules.
+(Game critic Eric Goldberg bemoaned the complexity, saying, "The worst problem arises when the game is actually played — it can move as awkwardly as an octopus on dry land.")

-Land of the Rising Sun was designed by Lee Gold and published by Fantasy Games Unlimited in 1980 as a boxed set with a 152-page book and five cardstock reference sheets.
+Three years later, FGU set out to create much the same game, but set in feudal Japan.
+Land of the Rising Sun was released as a boxed set with cover art by Ken Pick, and included a 152-page book and five cardstock reference sheets.

 Reception

 Forrest Johnson reviewed Land of the Rising Sun in The Space Gamer No. 36.
 Johnson commented that "LOTRS is a beautiful treasure in an unopenable package.
 Recommended to zealots, and as a source-book to D&D."

 Eric Goldberg reviewed Land of the Rising Sun in Ares Magazine #7 and commented that "Land of the Rising Sun is an estimable addition to a FRP aficionado's library.
 Aside from being well-explained, it is necessary for those who want to fully understand C&S. The care with which Japanese myth has been reproduced is simply amazing."

 Wes Ives reviewed Land of the Rising Sun for Different Worlds magazine and stated that "In summary, I strongly recommend Land of the Rising Sun to the role-players in the readership.
 It is a complete, entertaining game."

+In his 1990 book The Complete Guide to Role-Playing Games, game critic Rick Swan called this game "a thoughtful treatment of medieval Japan, skillfully interweaving imaginative fantasy elements with a scholar's understanding of history."
+However, Swan found "the background material is much better than the turgid game mechanics it supports ...
+The character creation system is time-consuming and difficult ... combat encounters seem to drag on forever."
+Swan concluded by giving the game a rating of 2.5 out of 4 and recommending the game as a sourcebook for other fantasy role-playing games, saying "Land of the Rising Sun demands so much from the players that it's more work than fun.
+However, as a source of ideas, Land of the Rising Sun is worth investigating by any referee interested in an authentic eastern setting."

-Lawrence Schick stated that the game is: "Difficult to play, but the sections describing the society, culture, and legendry of medieval Japan are quite detailed."
+In his 1991 book Heroic Worlds, Lawrence Schick called the game "Difficult to play, but the sections describing the society, culture, and legendry of medieval Japan are quite detailed."